 Alexey Titarenko (1962- )

-Born in 1962 at Leningrad, USSR, now Saint Petersburg, Russia.
-He is a modern photographer that has been influenced by the Russian avant-garde works of Alexander Rodchenko and Kazimir Malevich as well as the Dada art movement.
+Born in 1962 at Leningrad, USSR, which is now Saint Petersburg, Russia, Alexey Titarenko is a modern photographer who has been influenced by the Russian avant-garde works of Alexander Rodchenko and Kazimir Malevich as well as the Dada art movement.

-At the age of fifteen, Alexey Titarenko became the youngest member of the independent photo club Zerkalo, and graduated with honors at the prestigious Department of Cinematic and Photographic Art at Leningrad’s Institute of Culture.
+At the age of 15, Titarenko became the youngest member of the independent photography club Zerkalo and graduated with honors at the prestigious Department of Cinematic and Photographic Art at Leningrad’s Institute of Culture.

-His most iconic work is an exploration of urban spots during and after the dissolution of the Soviet Union in 1991 and 1992 best known by the name of City of Shadows.
-These images began in the surroundings of the only public transportation system of the time, the train system.
-In this work Alexey captured the human condition of ordinary people in a metaphoric way thanks to his concepts, style, and technique.
-Many of this images were created with long exposures and intentional camera movement as well.
-He has continued to work his social photography until present with long exposure techniques.
+His most iconic work, which is best known as City of Shadows, is an exploration of urban spots during and after the dissolution of the Soviet Union in 1991 and 1992.
+These images began in and around the only public transportation system of the time—the train system.
+In City of Shadows, Titarenko captures the human condition of ordinary people in a metaphorical way thanks to his concepts, style and technique.
+Many of his images are created with long exposures and intentional camera movement, both of which he continues to use today in his social photography.

-One of the most important things to mention about Alexey's fine art work, is that he crafts everything, from the concept, to the printing, and this gives the final work a finer quality.
-For me Alexey Titarenko is the living evidence that limitations burst creativity into the most fantastic ways.
-While working City of Shadows back in the Soviet Union, he had very limited access to photographic resources such as film and paper, and still he managed to create such a tremendously good body of work by turning those limitations into photographic advantages.
+One of the most important things to mention about Titarenko’s fine work is that he crafts everything from the initial concept to the printing, which gives his final work an even finer quality.
+For me, Titarenko is living proof that limitations burst creativity in the most astounding ways.
+Consider this—while working on City of Shadows in the Soviet Union, he had limited access to photographic resources like film and paper, yet he still managed to create such a tremendous body of work by turning those limitations into photographic advantages.

 You can delight yourselves with his work at his official website, and if you have the opportunity to invest in a book, I highly recommend to get yourselves a copy of The City is a Novel, which includes the work of The city of Shadows, and more work from other cities like Havana, and Venice.